 More details of our audit approach can be found in our online methodology and guidance platform

 AWARE (Accessible Web-based Audit Resource for the ECA).
-AWARE consolidates all our audit resources in one easy to access tool, as a practical support for our auditors to use in their daily work.
+AWARE consolidates all our audit resources in one easy-to-access tool, providing practical support for our auditors in their daily work.

 Information on how AWARE is organised(opens in new window) can be found in the platform itself.